CLI

 env refs: OPENAI_API_KEY, DISCORD_BOT_TOKEN, GITHUB_TOKEN

-⚠ not set in this environment: GITHUB_TOKENaf validate parses the config (unknown keys are hard errors) and prints the identity, the triggers, the compiled sandbox flags and every env var the config references, with a warning on any that aren't set in the environment.
+⚠ not set in this environment: GITHUB_TOKENaf validate parses the config (unknown keys are hard errors) and prints the identity, the triggers, every env var the config references (with a warning on any that aren't set in the environment) and which sandbox the agent gets.

-af flags prints the Deno permission flags the config's permissions: block compiles to, which is layer 1 of the sandbox:
+af flags prints the Deno permission flags the agent runs under in the container, which is layer 1 of the sandbox.

 af schema prints the agent.yaml JSON Schema.
 It's the same schema the runtime enforces and the one editors validate against.